robert-shattock/Pets/README.md

 # Overview of Solution

-This solution is intended to solve the requirements of the AGL developer test as per http://agl-developer-test.azurewebsites.net/
+This solution is intended to solve the requirements of the AGL developer test as per http://agl-developer-test.azurewebsites.net/ but in summary is a simple example of a website consuming a web service, manipulating the data and displaying it.
+The idea is to showcase some best practices and to follow common design principles like separation of concerns.

 The focus of the solution is on the backend with just a simple frontend to show the output.